sitinorain/boost-test/README.md

-# boost-test
-Test Question for Boost interview
+# Test Question for Boost interview

 ### To do
 Please run "pod install" command and open the project from ".xcworkspace"